kmoppel/pgzebra/README.md

 Usage of filtering.
 All groups of 3 parameters [starting with non-reserved keywords] are handled as filters.
 Multiple filters possible.

-WARNING!
-Currently filters are passed to the DB "as is" i.e. SQL injection is possible.
+NB!
+Currently filters are passed to the DB "as is" but SQL injection shouldn't still be possible due to countermeasures.

 **/somedb/order/created/>/current_date/o/c**